arfc/rollo/docs/source/usersguide/index.rst

 ============
 User's Guide
 ============
 Welcome to the **ROLLO** User's Guide!
-This tutorial will guide you through the essential aspects of using **ROLLO** to perform optimization simulations.
+These tutorials will guide you through the essential aspects of using **ROLLO** to perform optimization simulations.

 .. toctree::